flipacholas/Architecture-of-consoles/articles/mega-drive-genesis.md

 ### Video Output

-The first major design of this console (commonly refered to as the Model 1) has the same video out port of [the Master System]({{< ref "master-system#video-output" >}}).
-The Model 2 and Model 3 use a mini-DIN port instead.
+The first design of this console (commonly referred to as the 'Model 1') has the same video out port of [the Master System]({{< ref "master-system#video-output" >}}).
+The subsequent 'Model 2' and 'Model 3' switched to a mini-DIN port instead.

 ---